 - Assessing and monitoring physiological responses before, during, and after exercises.

 - Setting goals for improvement in both personal fitness and overall health and wellness.

 As a result of studying health and wellness at CPCS, students will:

-- Develop an effective understanding for achieving and maintaining personal health and wellness standards that will inform decisions about good health throughout their lives.
+- Develop an effective understanding of achieving and maintaining personal health and wellness standards that will inform decisions about good health throughout their lives.

-- Investigate and assess the relationship among body composition, body type, nutrition, use of tobacco, family history, and levels of physical activity.
+- Investigate and assess the relationship between body composition, body type, nutrition, use of tobacco, family history, and levels of physical activity.

 - Know and develop a greater understanding of being a steward of this great body God has given them and how to use it better for His glory

-The Sixth Grade Language Arts Curriculum focuses on applying skills learned in earlier grades to more difficult works.
+The Sixth Grade Literature Curriculum focuses on applying skills learned in earlier grades to more difficult works.
 Students identify figurative language and origins of foreign words used in English.
 They read a variety of kinds of literature and present oral and written critiques of the works.
 A research paper demonstrates research skills, notation, and use of evidence to support their views.
 Simple, compound, and complex sentences allow a wider range of expression in written and oral presentations.
-Language Arts skills will be integrated into other areas of study.
+Literature skills will be integrated into other areas of study.

 - Students read, understand, and analyze a variety of nonfiction material.